omarmohamed77/smart_home/README.md

 # Microprocessor-Based-Systems-
-ssmart home project using arm cortex m4
+smart home project using arm cortex m4
 <endl>
 In this project we will implement 3 subsystems that can be used in a smart home.
 We will use two TM4C123G Launchpads that will communicate with each other using UART.